Monday, December 29, 2014

 A delightful, ageless movie, THE NIGHTMARE BEFORE CHRISTMAS is considered one of master director Tim Burton's cinematic treasures.
 But even though he didn't direct it, he did come up with the idea and the characters.
 This movie comes gift-wrapped with loads of macabre-filled fun and entertainment for families, not to mention there are frightening scenes to scare young viewers with its ghoulish aspects.
 This animated feature doesn't fail to fulfil its promises intended for Burton lovers seeking its iconic status, visual style and fast pace.

 This sensationally animated musical is not without the liveliness and catchiness of Danny Elfman's music.
 I had no idea that Elfman is thrice the composer, singer and songwriter as his reputation.
 The movie's rhythmical flair reflects this talent.
 One could imagine that he could have gotten an Oscar nomination for one of the film's best songs, such as "This Is Halloween", "Sally's Song", "Jack's Lament", "What's This?" and "Oogie Boogie's Song".
-The actors are equally fantastic with their character voices from unparalleled and notable names, including Catherine O'Hara, Chris Sarandon and Ken Page.
+The actors are equally fantastic, with characters voiced by unparalleled and notable names, including Catherine O'Hara, Chris Sarandon and Ken Page.

 I can't give enough thanks to Tim Burton for creating THE NIGHTMARE BEFORE CHRISTMAS.
 It is an unusual holiday classic that's dark, funny, spooky and fearfully cheerful.
 I have to watch this movie again with others by the legendary director.
 Or I like to revisit one of his old favourites like Edward Scissorhands?
 I recommend to enthusiasts of Burton and animation that this excellent work is for you to watch, and to do so will put a smile on your face!